andkoc001/pands-problem-set/README.md

 The detailed Problem Set instructions:
 <https://github.com/ianmcloughlin/problems-pands-2019/raw/master/problems.pdf>

-Disclaimer: As it is my first contact with Python, my codes are naturally imperfect.
-However, some comments or redundant pieces of code, etc. are left intentionally for the purpose of learning, testing and future reference.
+Note: As this course is my first contact with Python, my codes are naturally imperfect.
+However, some comments, redundant pieces of code, etc. are left intentionally for the purpose of learning, testing and future reference.

 ___